dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

-Once the value a pattern is matched against has a static type (which means downwards inference on it using the pattern's context type schema is complete), we can type check the pattern.
+Once the value a pattern is matched against has a static type (which means downwards inference on it using the pattern's context type schema is complete), we can type check the pattern and fill in missing parts (e.g., type arguments).

 Also variable, list, map, record, and object patterns only match a value of a certain *required type*.
 These patterns are prohibited in an irrefutable context